Harish225/speech_analysis/README.md

 - [x] Implement functionality in edit for validations and parsing for Phonemes
 - [x] Add ability to instantiate multiple objects of phoneme and submit to db
 - [x] Fix edit form to work with new controller code
-- [] Add speaker dropdown back in for new view
+- [x] Add speaker dropdown back in for new view
-- [] Create custom validations for comma checks on view
+- [x] Create custom validations for comma checks on view
+- [x] Add ability to instantiate multiple objects of phoneme and submit to db
+- [] Remove unnecessary components to project
+- [] Ensure no TODO's remain in code comments

 #### Amber:
 - [x] Help build initial prototype for seed data
-- [] Add ability to instantiate multiple objects of phoneme and submit to db
+- [x] Add ability to instantiate multiple objects of phoneme and submit to db
 - [] Presentation

 #### Jeffrey:
-- [] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
+- [x] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
-- [] Ensure aesthetics of page are good
+- [x] Ensure aesthetics of page are good
-- [] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example
+- [x] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example
+- [x] Add ability to instantiate multiple objects of phoneme and submit to db

 #### Nicole:
-- [] Help subgroups with understanding their roles
+- [x] Help subgroups with understanding their roles
 - [] Presentation
 - [] QA on web application
 - [] Create instructions for the students